Five times Mariah Carey proved she’s the queen of Christmas

 Is it even the most wonderful time of the year until you’ve heard the opening bars of All I Want For Christmas Is You at least ten dozen times?
 We think not.

-Mariah Carey: the ultimate diva and the queen of Christmas.
-Every year Mimi, 46, makes it her mission to spread festive cheer all around the world – and she does it so well.
+Mariah Carey is he ultimate diva and the queen of Christmas.
+Every year Mimi, 48, makes it her mission to spread festive cheer all around the world – and she does it so well.

 Here’s just five of the times Mariah proved she should just change her name to Mrs Claus…